What Comes Next: Back to Child Care Following Shelter-in-Place

-Your young child has just had months of time with you at home.
-Most likely, there have been no other caregivers outside of your own family, due to shelter-in-place guidelines.
-But now—as communities begin to re-open—you may be facing a major transition for your family: Heading back to child care.
+As communities begin to re-open, you may be facing a major transition for your family: Heading back to child care.
 If you imagine this change may be harder for your child after months of “just you,” you are probably right.

-Here are some tips for managing the preschool transition post-COVID:
+Here are some tips for managing the preschool transition during and post-COVID: